byrichardpowell/CSS-Style/README.md

 ### Module Specific Classes should be module name prefixed

-Adding the modules name to the start of all its classes ensures that if a module sits inside another module, the parents styles will not bleed into the childs.
+Adding the modules name to the start of all its classes ensures that if a module sits inside another module, the parent's styles will not bleed into the child's styles.
 It also makes scanning the HTML easier as it is immediately clear which classes belong to which modules.

 ### Use a nested selector to group module rules